KataChannel/kataoffical/docs/2033-THUCI_HOADON_SUMMARY.md

 ## 🔮 NEXT STEPS

 ### Phase 1: Testing (3 days)
-1. Run all API tests in `test-thuci-apis.http`
+1. Run all API tests in `test-thuchi-apis.http`
 2. Create sample data for each model
 3. UAT testing with real users
 4. Fix bugs if found